Indian Sex Ratio 2024

 Table of Contents

-The Indian sex ratio has shown signs of gradual improvement, with the estimated 2025 ratio at 100 women per 106.443 men, compared to 100 women per 106.5 men in 2024.
+The Indian sex ratio has gradually improved, with the estimated 2025 ratio at 100 women per 106.443 men, compared to 100 women per 106.5 men in 2024.
 This shift reflects positive outcomes from national efforts like Beti Bachao Beti Padhao and the PCPNDT Act, but deep-seated gender biases still challenge long-term balance.
 This blog explores national and state-level trends, rural-urban disparities, and projections shaping India’s demographic future.

 Types of Sex Ratios